Cheers! St. Patrick's Day specials abound at suburban bars and restaurants

 Broken Oar

 614 Rawson Bridge Road, Port Barrington, (847) 639-9468, brokenoar.com/ or tickettailor.com/events/brokenoar/651352.
-Get ready for Broken Oar's two weekend Shamrockers Ball running Friday through Sunday, March 11-13, and Thursday through Sunday, March 17-20, in the heated tent.
-Enjoy music from Nashville Electric Company at 6 p.m. and 7th heaven at 9 p.m.
-Friday, March 11; Lounge Puppets at 3 p.m., Beyond the Blonde at 6 p.m. and Modern Day Romeos at 9 p.m.
-Saturday, March 12; Irish dancers at 1:30 p.m. and Hillbilly Rockstarz at 2:30 p.m.
-Sunday, March 13; Irish dancers at 6 p.m., Vinyl Goldmine at 7 p.m. and DJ Kareoke at 9 p.m.
+Get ready for Broken Oar's Shamrockers Ball Thursday through Sunday, March 17-20, in the heated tent.
+Entertainment includes Irish dancers at 6 p.m., Vinyl Goldmine at 7 p.m. and DJ Kareoke at 9 p.m.
 Thursday, March 17; Gooroos at 6 p.m. and Libido Funk Circus at 9 p.m.
 Friday, March 18; Wedding Banned at 3 p.m., Rumor Hazit at 6 p.m. and Pino Farina Band at 9 p.m.
 Saturday, March 19; and Irish dancers at 1:30 p.m. and Hi Infidelity at 2:30 p.m.
 Sunday, March 20.
-Expect Irish beer and corned beef and cabbage and other Irish specialties over the two weekends.
+Expect Irish beer and corned beef and cabbage and other Irish specialties.
 The first 30 patrons in the door each day will receive a free koozie or sunglasses, while supplies last.
 Tickets are $10 daily (21 and older only); no cover on St. Patrick's Day.

 Order up the corned beef sandwich at Bub City in Rosemont.